FadisChen/MindMap-ChromeExtension/README.md

 4. Interactive mind map display and editing
 5. Download mind maps with summaries in SVG format
 6. Support manual text input for mind map and summary generation
+7. Support right-click menu to quickly generate mind maps
+8. Provide intelligent question-answering functionality, which can ask questions about the content of the file

 ## Highlights